Tanjina23/Colorify/README.md

 # Colorify
-Fills a circle with different colors by clicking different button.
+Fills a circle with different colors by clicking different buttons.